Generic Name: methadone (METH a done)

-Never use methadone tablets or liquid to make a mixture for injecting the drug into your vein.
-This practice has resulted in death with the misuse of methadone and similar prescription drugs.
+Never use Methadose tablets or liquid to make a mixture for injecting the drug into your vein.
+This practice has resulted in death with the misuse of prescription drugs.

-When methadone is used as part of a treatment program for drug addiction or detoxification, your doctor may recommend that methadone be given to you by a family member or other caregiver.
-This is to make sure you are using the medicine as it was prescribed as part of your treatment.
+When Methadose is used as part of a treatment program for drug addiction or detoxification, your doctor may recommend that this medicine be given to you by a family member or other caregiver.

-You should not stop using methadone suddenly.
+You should not stop using Methadose suddenly.
 Follow your doctor's instructions about tapering your dose.

 What happens if I miss a dose?

-If you take methadone for pain: Take the missed dose as soon as you remember, then take your next dose 8 to 12 hours later.
-Skip the missed dose if it is almost time for your next scheduled dose.
+If you take Methadose for pain: Take the missed dose as soon as you remember, then take your next dose 8 to 12 hours later.

-If you take methadone for drug addiction: Take your missed dose the next day at the regular time.
+If you take Methadose for drug addiction: Take your missed dose the next day at the regular time.
 If you miss your doses for longer than 3 days in a row, call your doctor for instructions.
-You may need to restart methadone at a lower dose.
+You may need to restart this medicine at a lower dose.

 What happens if I overdose?

-Methadone may impair your thinking or reactions.
 Avoid driving or operating machinery until you know how this medicine will affect you.
-Dizziness or severe drowsiness can cause falls or other accidents.
+Dizziness or severe drowsiness can cause falls, accidents, or severe injuries.

-Grapefruit and grapefruit juice may interact with methadone and lead to unwanted side effects.
-Discuss the use of grapefruit products with your doctor.
+Grapefruit may interact with Methadose and lead to unwanted side effects.
+Avoid the use of grapefruit products.